-- Each of our classrooms has a reading corner where pupils can choose to sit comfortably during the day to read a book.
-Books are rotated regularly by staff to match the class topic and pupils' interests. - Children have access to comics, magazines and newspapers to extend reading for pleasure - Puppets/resources are used to encourage reading aloud and re-telling stories. - Each classroom has a selection of fiction, non-fiction and poetry. - We endeavour to use books and high quality texts to enrich the learning and provide access to a range of genre. - We encourage parents/carers/older siblings to read with children at home. - Reading is celebrated in our school celebration worship. - We raise the profile of importance of reading by holding reading events throughout the year such as Extreme Reading, Summer Reading Challenge, World Book Day, visits to the library, poetry days, buddy reading, author visits and book fairs. - Guided reading sessions take place in each class every week to ensure that every pupil is in a group reading session at least once a week.
+- Across the school there is a rolling programme of texts that every class must read.
+These texts are enriched with good quality vocabulary ensuring the children are exposed to a range of new words. - Each of our classrooms has a reading corner where pupils can choose to sit comfortably during the day to read a book.
+Books are rotated regularly by staff to match the class topic and pupils' interests. - Children have access to comics, magazines and newspapers to extend reading for pleasure - Puppets/resources are used to encourage reading aloud and re-telling stories. - Each classroom has a selection of fiction, non-fiction and poetry. - We endeavour to use books and high quality texts to enrich the learning and provide access to a range of genre. - We encourage parents/carers/older siblings to read with children at home. - We raise the profile of importance of reading by holding reading events throughout the year such as World Book Day, visits to the library, poetry days, buddy reading, author visits and book fairs. - Guided reading sessions take place in each class every week to ensure that every pupil is in a group reading session at least once a week.
 These sessions are 20-30 minutes long.
-Pupils also complete reading activities such as reading comprehension when other pupils are completing their guided reading. - In EYFS and KS1 pupils are heard individually to read at least once a week.
+Pupils also complete reading activities. - In EYFS and KS1 pupils are heard individually to read once a week.
 KS2 pupils who are not reading frequently at home are also heard individually to read at school. - Daily phonics sessions to support reading. - Early reading is encouraged by providing pupils with non-worded reading books in the first instance.
-Once they have developed their phonics and decoding skills they are then moved on to texts that match their phonic ability and are fully decodable. - Pupils who are learning phonics in EYFS and KS1 take home two books: a phonically decodable reading book and a book banded reading book. - Pupils on the reading scheme and those who have progressed to 'Free' reading continue to be given support in what books to choose as their individual reading book. - Pupils have access to our library and are encouraged to take library books home, in addition to their regular reading books.
+Once they have developed their phonics and decoding skills they are then moved on to texts that match their phonic ability and are fully decodable. - Pupils who are learning phonics in EYFS and KS1 take home two books: a phonically decodable reading book and a 'read with me' book. - Pupils on the reading scheme and those who have progressed to 'Free' reading continue to be given support in what books to choose as their individual reading book. - Pupils have access to our library and are encouraged to take library books home, in addition to their regular reading books.
 In EYFS and KS1 pupils take a library book home as a book to share for pleasure as part of their reading books. - Encourage volunteers to hear readers.